Meet Our Physicians

 Dr. Trecha is Board Certified by the American Board of Orthopaedic Surgery and is also a member of the North American Spine Society.

-Other individuals working directly on Dr. Trecha’s team are Jena, PA-C, Administrative Assistant, Carol and Shana, Nurse.
+Other individuals working directly on Dr. Trecha’s team are Jena, PA-C, Administrative Assistant, Alicia and Shana, Nurse.